 Hirtles Beach and the Gaff Point Trail

 Another favourite that we discovered more than 10 years ago is the Gaff Point Trail.
-It’s a short drive out of Lunenburg, south west towards Kingsburg.
+It’s a short drive out of Lunenburg, south east towards Kingsburg.
 The Trail starts at the parking lot for Hirtles Beach, another favourite spot for splashing in the waves, and follows the Beach towards Gaff Point itself.

 I have to confess I didn’t know what to expect, but choosing a sunny October day was wise, because it’s lovely to sit on the rocks near the famous lighthouse and listen to the sea and bask in the sun.
 The little town itself is quaint, if conscious of its touristy charms, and even though you’ve probably taken a million selfies it’s still fun to grab one here.

 Over the years, we’ve been to Chester a few times and I have to admit that I could never quite warm to it.
 It’s a bit of an anomaly for the South Shore – it’s a touristy place but also a place with a lot of wealth.
 The annual Chester Regatta is a famous tradition, and it’s attracted sailors for generations.
-Many of them have the money needed to go with large yachts, and many of the homes in Chester reflect that.
+Many of them have the money needed to go with large yachts, so many of the homes in Chester reflect that.
 It feels a little like Cape Cod in the summer.

 This year, visiting on a misty damp October day, it felt quite different.
 There’s a bit of a melancholy air to a resort town out of season.
 Many of the houses are closed up for the winter, and the town’s year-round residents can get together in peace.
-Walking up and down it’s quiet streets, we realized that it’s actually a lovely little place.
+Walking up and down its quiet streets, we realized that it’s actually a lovely little place.
 The trick, it would seem, is to come off-season.